arckinteractive/elgg_solr/README.md

 Trigger a reindex from the plugin setting page.

-Ensure hourly cron is configured and active
+Ensure daily cron is configured and active